 During their lifetime, our animal companions can get into trouble that requires our assistance.
 Some of the problems might be minor, as in small scrapes and cuts, but some of the situations could be life-threatening and require first aid and even CPR.
-Being prepared could affect the outcome and make a difference between life and death.
+Being prepared could affect the outcome and make a difference between life and death for your pet.

 Learn Pet CPR